St Fagans National Museum of History

 St Fagans National Museum of History (/ˈfægənz/ FAG-ənz; Sain Ffagan: Amgueddfa Werin Cymru), commonly referred to as St Fagans after the village where it is located, is an open-air museum in St Fagans, Cardiff, Wales, chronicling the historical lifestyle, culture, and architecture of the Welsh people.
 The museum is part of the wider network of Amgueddfa Cymru – Museum Wales.

 It consists of more than forty re-erected buildings from various locations in Wales, and is set in the grounds of St Fagans Castle, a Grade I listed Elizabethan manor house.
 In 2011 Which? magazine named the museum the United Kingdom's favourite visitor attraction.

 A six-year, £30-million revamp was completed in 2018 and the museum was named the Art Fund Museum of the Year in 2019.

 History

 The museum was founded in 1946 following the donation of the castle and lands by the Earl of Plymouth.
-It opened its doors to the public in 1948, under the name of the Welsh Folk Museum.
+It opened its doors to the public in July 1948, under the name of the Welsh Folk Museum.
 The museum's name in Welsh (also meaning "Welsh Folk Museum") has remained unchanged since that date, whereas the English title was revised to Museum of Welsh Life, thereafter St Fagans National History Museum, and again to its current title.

 The brainchild of Iorwerth Peate, the museum was modelled on Skansen, the outdoor museum of vernacular Swedish architecture in Stockholm.
 Most structures re-erected in Skansen were built of wood and are thus easily taken apart and reassembled, but a comparable museum in Wales was going to be more ambitious, as much of the vernacular architecture of Wales is made of masonry.